 The TearLab Osmolarity System is an in vitro laboratory device and, as such, testing for Medicare patients is billed under the Clinical Diagnostic Laboratory Fee Schedule.
 Unlike the Physician Fee Schedule, Medicare patient co-payments or deductibles do not apply to services billed under the laboratory fee schedule, covered services are 100% reimbursed.
 Payment by the Centers for Medicare and Medicaid Services (CMS) is the lesser of either (a) the amount billed, (b) the local fee for a geographic area, or (c) a national limit.
-For more information, please visit the CMS website at CMS Laboratory Fee Schedule.
+For more information, please visit the CMS website.

 Under the laboratory fee schedule, CMS will only reimburse providers performing laboratory tests who maintain a current certificate as required by the Clinical Laboratory Improvement Amendments (CLIA)(1).